Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 Simple Business Model

-Yes, there aren’t many subsidiary companies within Fine Organics, making it a relatively simple business to understand.
+Fine Organics has few subsidiary companies, making it a relatively simple business for me to understand.

 Growth Outlook